jucardwell/geog215/other_pages/assignment1.md

     heading** to your R Markdown file named “Aggregating data”

-2. Write a command that creates a new object called `state_summary` that gets the sum of all the columns except `County`.
+2. Write a command that creates a new object called `state_summary` that gets the sum of each column except `County`.

 3. Add a new column to the `state_summary` object called `overall_change`.
 Use the `mutate()` command to fill this column